-Jack A. Digliani, PhD, EdD Police Psychologist
+Jack A. Digliani, PhD, EdD

-Law enforcement officers and others around the world mourn the police officers and civilians killed during several recent terrorist events.
-Some of these events, involving nothing less than the premeditated assassination of police officers, are indicative of the tragic state of affairs confronting modern society.
+Law enforcement officers around the world mourn the police officers and others killed during terrorist events.
+Some of these events, involving nothing less than the premeditated assassination of police officers, are indicative of the tragic state of contemporary world affairs.

 What kind of person is capable of carrying out such violent acts?
 What mental states could drive a person to target police officers or to engage in the random killing of persons unknown to them?
-The answers to these questions are complex, multifaceted, group influenced, and may be unique to any individual perpetrator.
+The answers to these questions are complex, multifaceted, group influenced, and may be unique to an individual perpetrator.

-In the United States we have recently experienced extreme violence that can be categorized as (1) terrorism associated with a radical cause driven by a radical belief agenda, and (2) violence directed at law enforcement officers by persons seeking revenge for what is perceived as unjustified white-officer utilization of deadly force against black persons.
+In the United States we have experienced extreme violence that can be categorized as (1) terrorism associated with a radical cause driven by a radical belief agenda, and (2) violence directed at law enforcement officers by persons seeking revenge for what is perceived as unjustified white-officer utilization of deadly force against black persons.